 1. You have to work hard at persuasion

 There is no harm in having excellent persuasion skills.
 In fact, I encourage it.
 Similarly, having a reward-based system is great too if that’s what works for you.
 “You do the dishes,” you tell him, “I’ll treat you in ways beyond your imagination in the bedroom.”
 But when you are constantly having to make an inordinate amount of effort to persuade someone to do something that shouldn’t require much effort, then something is not quite right.
 Having to bend over backward just to gain someone’s approval, threatening someone to get them to comply, and growing accustomed to rejection are all indicative of a relationship that’s being forced.
-[Read: 10 Definite Signs He Doesn’t Like You]
+[Read: How To Tease A Guy And Make Him Interested Over Text]

 2. You make all the compromises